elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 maintainability, and expanding it as a tool that can power higher-level features.
 The solution to those downsides is to have Kibana pages themselves become more capable at presenting themselves for screenshot capture reports.
-With the Screenshot Mode Service available in core, Reporting could drop the task that it currently has which hurt performance: wasted rendering that is replaced with custom styles that make the page "reportable."
+With the Screenshot Mode Service available, Reporting could drop the task that it currently has which hurt performance: wasted rendering that is replaced with custom styles that make the page "reportable."